-A Call for Abstract has been launched on May 8th.
-Interested scholars can submit proposals until June 22nd.
-We welcome contributions on European values and attitudes with a focus on multilevel and longitudinal research questions on topics such as (but not limited to) social solidarity, social cohesion, national and European identity, we are interested also in papers investigating validity and cross-cultural comparability of values and attitudes.
-In particular, contributions on the issue of measurement equivalence are highly appreciated.
-For their studies, interested scholars may consider fresh data from about 30 countries that are included in the second pre-release of EVS2017.
+A Call for Abstract has been launched on May 8th welcoming contributions on European values and attitudes with a focus on multilevel and longitudinal research questions on topics such as (but not limited to) social solidarity, social cohesion, national and European identity, we are interested also in papers investigating validity and cross-cultural comparability of values and attitudes.

 Alongside selected proposals, the program is enriched by keynote contributions and special panels:

-In a special panel on Religion and Secularization, Professor David Voas (Head of Department of Social Science at University College London, and member of the Executive Committee of the European Values Study) gives a keynote speech entitled :”The power of nones: Why secularization matters“
+In a special panel on Religion and pro-choice values, Professor David Voas (Head of Department of Social Science at University College London, and member of the Executive Committee of the European Values Study) gives a keynote speech entitled :”The power of nones: Why secularization matters“

 The Local Organizing Committee at GORBI, Tbilisi, Georgia